algobulls/algobulls_help_site/docs/member/marketplace.md

 ### The LHS of the Expanded View for a Strategy Card
 ---
-The Left Hand Side of the expanded view shows the same details and the toolbar as the market place.
+The Left-hand Side of the expanded view shows the same details and the toolbar as the marketplace.

 [ ![Marketplace](imgs/screenshots/lhs.png "Click to Enlarge or Ctrl+Click to open in a new Tab") ](imgs/screenshots/lhs.png)